2black0/DJI-Tello-Face-Following/README.md

-# Warning: DEPRECATED

-Please use the repo for my book, available here: https://github.com/shantnu/PyEng
+# face tracking for dji tello